openmhealth/shimmer/README.md

   * You might need to change the host to `localhost`, for example.
 1. Follow [these instructions](#preparing-to-use-microsoft-healthvault) to install Microsoft HealthVault libraries.
 These libraries are currently required for the shim server to work.
-1. To build and run the shim server, navigate to the `shim-server` directory and run `gradle bootRun`
+1. To build and run the shim server, navigate to the `shim-server` directory and run `./gradlew bootRun`
 1. The server should now be running on `localhost` on port 8083.
 You can change the port number in the `application.yaml` file.
 1. Visit `http://localhost:8083` in a browser.